-Location: Gove County Fair Grounds Barns Judging Date: Category: Large Animal Show Garrett Werth- Superintendent
+Location: Gove County Fair Grounds Barns Judging Date: Thursday, July 20, 9:00 a.m.
+Category: Large Animal Show Garrett Werth- Superintendent

 Each member exhibiting must clean his/her own pen or pens after the show.
 Ribbons premiums will be forfeited if pens are not cleaned.
 All 4-Her's are required to sign the Drug Withdrawal form in order to sell livestock in the Livestock Premium Auction and to exhibit animals.